maxp2/MOPLib/documentation.md

 <!-- -->
 ```
 -   Silkscreen
     -   Polarity indicators included but may be covered after assembly
     -   All footprints should include a bounding box.
 The primary reason
         for this is to show which pads are grouped when a part is not
         installed.
 This also serves as a type of layout keepout.
 -   Soldermask
     -   Dedicated shapes
 -   Solder paste
     -   Dedicated shapes
 -   Assembly layers
     -   Dedicated shapes
 -   Drill layer
     -   Preferred mechanical drill size: 1.1mm
     -   Preferred microvia /laser drill size: 250um
 -   Metal layers (external and internal, general rules for wide
     technology support)
     -   Min metal width, any geometry to any geometry, any net to any
         net, any plating thickness, any layer: 400um
     -   Min metal to metal spacing: same as min metal width

 # Device Property Conventions

 -   Multiplier Format

-    -   "DNI" = "DNP" = "NP" = 0
+    - When the cad tool has native multiple instance support, use this instead
     -   multiplier (integer) = 1xmultiplier
     -   "" (empty) = 1
+-   IS_INSTALLED flag
+    - "DNI" = "DNP" = "NP" = "0" = "no" = "No" = "NO" = false
+	- "" = "1" = "yes" = "Yes" = "YES" = true
+	- Previously, this was merged with the muiltiplier property.
+	  This was found to lack clarity and sometimes even be confusing.
 -   Unique Resistance, Capacitance, Inductance, ... properties

-    -   Siemens tools typically prefer a single VALUE property that is
+    -   Many tools typically prefer a single VALUE property that is
         displayed.
 This is also more convenient for BOM export.
 However,
         this lacks clarity since the exact property being referred to
         may need to be assumed (e.g. diode forward vs. reverse voltages)
+		It is also possible to resolve a part to have undesirable
+		specifications due to the lack of specificity.
+	- Using a "spec-string" of text to encode the specifications for
+	  a given part was considered but native CAD tool support is desired.
 -   Siemens
     -   Convention for DEVICE = "Symbol Name" without any suffixed that
         are used to identify a part of a heterogenous symbol
         -   Formerly, DEVICE = "Symbol Name"\_PN.
 As of 2023-03-08, the
             MANUFACTURER_PART_NUMBER property was added to enable the
             use of different symbols for the same part within the same
             design.
 This property name is also more explicit, clearer,
             and CAD tool independent
         -   DEVICE must be unique since the tool uses this property for
             layout-schematic linkage
     -   MANUFACTURER_PART_NUMBER= "PART_NUMBER" before completion
     -   Property names target the Netlist PADS/DxDesigner flow.
 The PADS
         documentation indicates that the cases for the properties vary
         between the Netlist and Intgrated design flows.
 E.g. [Part
         Number
         (PART_NUMBER)](../../MentorGraphics/PADSVX.2.10/docs/htmldocs/attr/topics/General_PartNumberPartNumber_idee3e0fd4.html#idee3e0fd4-f115-4b2d-a24a-fb65ff02efa8__General_PartNumberPartNumber_idee3e0fd4.xml%23idee3e0fd4-f115-4b2d-a24a-fb65ff02efa8)
     -   HETERO property is fully completed if applicable.
 Symbol
         grouping is not explicitly stored in the database
     -   PKG_TYPE="PKG_TYPE" (unlinked -- determined at PCB layout start)